We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 The third diamond we saw was a 1.00ct G color, SI2 clarity solitaire for AU$10,990.
 This diamond was certainly an improvement cut-wise but it did have a noticeable white inclusion.
 We do like recommending SI2 clarity to get the best bang for your buck, but you need to find an eye-clean one.

 As it was at the Parramatta Mall, Gregory Jewellers exuded a confident, luxurious vibe.
-This felt more at home in the Bondi Shopping Centre which was definitely a more upscale mall.
+This felt more at home in the Westfield Bondi Junction shopping centre which was definitely a more upscale mall.
 Whereas the Parramatta location had a bright, modern vibe, this location had a more old-school vibe to it.

 Once again, the salesman was friendly and helpful.
 They had signs saying no photography, but the salesman said its ok for us to take pictures.
 This allowed us to look at a more interesting option (it’s easier to describe a round diamond in a solitaire setting without photos).